SAP/fundamental/docs/pages/getting-started.md

 summary:

 ---
- SAP Fiori Fundamentals is a light-weight presentation layer using HTML and CSS with the following implementations under active development: [Angular](https://sap.github.io/fundamental-ngx/){:target="_blank"}, [React](https://sap.github.io/fundamental-react/){:target="_blank"}, [Vue](https://sap.github.io/fundamental-vue/){:target="_blank"}.
+ SAP Fiori Fundamentals is a light-weight presentation layer using HTML and CSS with the following implementations under active development: [Angular](https://sap.github.io/fundamental-ngx/){:target="_blank"}, [React](https://sap.github.io/fundamental-react/){:target="_blank"}, and [Vue](https://sap.github.io/fundamental-vue/){:target="_blank"}.
 With Fiori Fundamentals’ library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.

 <hr>